 Subject: Photo book grant application

-Decisions about the grants will be made during April 2017.
+Decisions about the grants will be made during winter 2017/2018.
 The recipients will be notified via e-mail.

 For more information please contact:

 In order to promote these grants and mark the significance of photography books already this summer, we have chosen to award photographer Johannes Samuelsson a grant of SEK 20,000 for his book project Skogsbärbranschen.